-California rolls its own recreational pot sales out for 2018
+California starts recreational pot sales, clients jam stores

 Ceremonial ribbon cuttings marked the occasion Monday as the nation's biggest producer of illicit marijuana moved from the shadows toward a regulated market.
 Freebies and food greeted those who waited in long lines to get their hands on weed with names like "Oh Geezus" and "Banana Breath."

-"I'm scared, I'm excited, I'm relieved," exclaimed Kimberly Cargile, director of a shop in Sacramento that has sold medical pot since 2009.
+"I'm scared, I'm excited, I'm relieved," exclaimed Kimberly Cargile, director of a Sacramento shop that has sold medical pot since 2009.

 Cargile's shop, A Therapeutic Alternative, opened at 9 a.m. with the celebratory cutting of a red ribbon — a symbolic gesture that could be seen as a nod to those who cut through red tape in time to open the doors to a new era.

-First-day sales were brisk in shops lucky enough to score one of the roughly 100 state licenses issued so far, but would-be customers in some of the state's largest cities encountered reefer sadness.
+First-day sales were brisk in shops lucky enough to score one of the roughly 100 state licenses issued so far.
+But would-be customers in some of the state's largest cities encountered reefer sadness.

-Riverside and Fresno outlawed sales and Los Angeles and San Francisco didn't act soon enough to authorize shops to get state licenses by New Year's Day.
+Riverside and Fresno outlawed sales and Los Angeles and San Francisco did not act soon enough to authorize shops to get state licenses by New Year's Day.

 Continue Reading Below